 Powder blush is probably the easiest blush to use.
 From beginner to pro, great formulas will blend easy and last at least 4 hours without reapplying, depending on skin type.
 Here are some common characteristics of powder blush:

 Finish: Natural to Dramatic (depending on brand.)

-Textures: Powders come in sheer, matte and shimmer finishes.
+Textures: Powders come in sheer, matte, and shimmer finishes.
 Texture can be powdery or a creamy powder texture depending on brand.
-I like finely milled powders personally.
+I like finely milled powders, personally.

-Good for: All for all skin tones but dry, dehydrated skin tones may look too dry on the skin.
+Good for: All skin tones but dry, dehydrated skin tones may look too dry on the skin.
 If this happens, mix with a little Water Balm Skin Prep and make a gel stain.
 See video below for the technique.

-Makeup Artist Pro Tip: While I think all skin tones can use powder blush, I do find some drier/dehydrated skin tones may want to opt for a cream, liquid or gel instead.
+Makeup Artist Pro Tip: While I think all skin tones can use powder blush, I do find some drier/dehydrated skin tones may want to opt for a cream, liquid, or gel instead.
 If you are dry or dehydrated, skin prep and a hydrating foundation will help overcome that.

 Best Tools for Powder Blush

 Blush & Powder Brush – Depending on the desired result, any shape you choose is great.
 I find natural hair brushes made of pony, goat, or squirrel give best results.
 Synthetic brushes will work as long as they’re fluffy and not too dense.
 If you have problems with synthetics and powders, don’t feel bad, they generally are not my favorites to use with powders if I am being balls-on-the-table honest.